carmenbianca/report-liferay/plan.md

  */
 ```

-TODO: This is informed by the REUSE project of the Free Software Foundation
+The new Liferay policy is informed by the REUSE project [@fsfe-reuse].
-Europe (TODO: Fix citing).

-TODO: sub-goal, linting this stuff.

-Optional goal TODO: Same header for open source and corporate thingamajig.
+There are going to be some challenges in implementing this policy, but it is
+equally important that the policy be tested against.
+Therefore, this sub-goal
+has one sub-goal of its own:

+- Automatically verify (lint) the codebase against Liferay's outbound licensing
+  policy.

+There is one optional sub-goal.
+As described in \ref{copyright-assignment},
+Liferay offers a separately licensed version of their product to paying
+customers.
+From that fact stems the following sub-goal:

+- Unify the licensing header for both the community and the enterprise version
+  of Liferay Portal.

+This sub-goal might be tricky from a legal perspective, though, and remains
+entirely optional.

 ### Automatically check licensing of all inbound third-party code, and flag Legal if a problem is detected